sage-wright/busco/README.md

 Main changes in v5:

 - Metaeuk is used as default gene predictor for eukaryote pipeline.
 Augustus is maintained and can be used optionally instead of Metaeuk.
+- Introduction of batch mode: input argument can be a folder containing input files
 - The folder structure has changed, so if doing a manual installation, make sure to completely remove any previous versions of BUSCO before installing v5.

 ***